 Figure 3.
 PRIMO WatchDog inner workings.

-The software performs adequately even if several plans are simulated simultaneously, although this is dependent on the computer resources, mainly RAM and disk speed.
+The scripts can manage performs adequately even if several plans are simulated simultaneously, although this is dependent on the computer resources, mainly RAM and disk speed.
 With a computer adequate to use the PRIMO software, sending 3-4 plans to be simulated simultaneously should work fine.

 Validation